 The English Act permits a nominated guardian to disclaim their nomination within a reasonable time.
-The Scottish Law Commission recommends that a nomination not take effect until accepted, either expressly, or impliedly by acts which are not consistent with any other intention.
-The think Alberta legislation should expressly provide that a guardianship nomination does not take effect until it is accepted expressly, or impliedly by unequivocal conduct.
+256 The Scottish Law Commission recommends that a nomination "not take effect until accepted, either expressly, or impliedly by acts which are not consistent with any other intention."
+257 We think Alberta legislation should expressly provide that a guardianship nomination does not take effect until it is accepted expressly, or impliedly by unequivocal conduct.

-(c) Nomination of more than one guardian
+(d) Nomination of more than one guardian